 High blood pressure is a risk factor for cardiovascular disease (CVD).
 Typically, reducing sodium intake involves eating meals that contain little or no salt.

-According to the National Institutes of Health (NIH) Office of Dietary Supplements, consuming more potassium may also reduce the risk of other types of CVD.
+According to the National Institutes of Health (NIH) Office of Dietary Supplements, consuming more potassium may also

 More research is necessary to confirm the effects of pumpkin consumption on stroke and CVD risk.